Should you buy a lacquered kitchen?

 Cost

 One of the biggest downsides of lacquered kitchens is cost.
-Unfortunately It’s the one of the more expensive finishes.
+It’s one of the more expensive finishes.

-While the extra cost may justify buying a lacquered kitchen over a wrapped kitchen, there are other finishes that will last just as long as a lacquered kitchen, but costs less.
-Examples of these are laminate doors & lacquered laminate doors.
+While the extra cost may justify buying a lacquered kitchen over a wrapped kitchen, there are other finishes that will last just as long as a lacquered kitchen, but cost less.
+Examples of these are laminate kitchen and lacquered laminate kitchens.

 The finish on a lacquered kitchen is like the finish on a car, chipping easily if anything knocks into it.
-This is especially a risk to the edges of the doors, where plates can knock them while you’re taking them out.
+This is especially a risk on the edges of the doors which are delicate.

-Therefore, a lacquered kitchen may not be the best choice if you have young children.
-Just imagine them zooming their toy car around, straight into your kitchen doors.
-They’ll need a better protection than lacquer.
-If this is the case, a laminate or lacquered laminate door will be a more sensible choice.
+Therefore, a lacquered kitchen may not be the best choice if you have young children or are a bit clumsy.
+If this is the case, a laminate, lacquered laminate or FENIX door may be a more sensible choice.

 Although you have a wide choice of colours with a lacquered kitchen, one colour to avoid is black.
-Black lacquer will show up every fingerprint.
+Black will show up every fingerprint.
+In fact, this is the case with most dark colours.
+Examples of other dark colours where fingerprints are a problem are dark blue, dark green and dark grey.

-If your heart is set on buying a black kitchen, you’ll be much better off buying a finish that resists fingerprints such as FENIX.
+If your heart is set on buying a black or other dark coloured kitchen, you’ll be better off buying a an anti-fingerprint lacquered laminate or FENIX kitchen.

-Our free service recommends the best kitchen suppliers in your area.
+Our free service recommends the best value kitchen suppliers in your area.
+Their kitchens start at similar prices to places like Howdens, Wren & Wickes, but are much higher quality.

 Read what our customers say about our service below: